• Proposed

 Justification

-This species is known only from Neutral Bay, Sidney, as described in, ‘Transactions and proceedings of the Royal Society of South Australia 1919’.
+This species is known only from Neutral Bay, Sydney, Australia.
 Information regarding any further collections of this species appears to be lacking.
-It is unknown whether this species remains at its known locality, however if any populations do exist, they are likely to be threatened by human disturbance.
-Due to a deficiency in information regarding the current status and locations of any wild populations of this species, this species is listed as DD until new information arises regarding this deficiency.
+It is unknown whether this species remains at its known locality, however if any subpopulations do exist, they are likely to be threatened by human disturbance.
+Due to a deficiency in information regarding the current status and locations of any wild subpopulations of this species, this species is listed as Data Deficient until new information arises regarding this deficiency.

 Taxonomic notes